Frequently Asked Questions

 Does BUSTI offer Musical Theatre training?

-Similar to the BFA undergraduate program in Boston University’s School of Theatre, BUSTI focuses on developing and crafting the skills of the actor.
-While these skills include singing and dancing, musical theatre is not the primary focus of BUSTI.
+Similar to the BFA undergraduate program in Boston University’s School of Theatre, BUSTI focuses on developing and crafting the skills of a multi-disciplinary theatre artist.
+While these skills include singing, dancing, and movement, musical theatre is not the primary focus of BUSTI.

 Room & Board Questions